 It’s a home of your ideas, creations or moments.
 In order to secure it and keep it safe, you need to invest in it.
 Blogger is a wonderful platform if you’re just starting out or still have no idea of what you want to do with your blog but keep in mind that it’s Google-hosted platform, so whenever Google will feel like it, it can delete your blog.
 Yes, you heard that right.
 It is possible to have your blog deleted without your notice.
 However, if you’re a host of your blog, no one can delete it or make it disappear.

 Also, just imagine how many great opportunities you can have when you have a self-hosted blog.
 You can change your theme however you like, you can add elements, widgets, plugins.
 You can also start making a bit of money from it if that’s what you want.

-All these reasons bought me straight away and I just knew that I need to get my blog self-hosted.
+All these reasons brought me straight away and I just knew that I need to get my blog self-hosted.
 So I started researching what is the best platform for it, what hosting service should I choose and so on.
 In the end, I picked WordPress.org and Siteground.
-Here’s a step by step run down on how I went from Blogger to WordPress blog in just a few days without any major troubles:
+Here’s a step by step rundown on how I went from Blogger to WordPress blog in just a few days without any major troubles:

 Creating WordPress.org account